ZitaoTech/BB9900-USB_BLE_Keyboard/README.md

 **How to adjust the mouse speed**:
 If you find the trackpad moving too fast, you can adjust the spped of mouse in IOS.
 Here are the steps:
 Go to Settings-> General ->Trackpad&Mouse and you can adjust the tracking speed, by disable Natural Scrolling you can reverse the scroll direction when the trackpad works as scroll wheel.

+**How to switch between different keyboard languages**:
+You may need to switch between englich and some other language keyboard in IOS, You need to hold ctrl and press space key to switch.
 # others
 ## dimensions about the keyboard
 The picture below shows the outerline dimension of the keyboard